studiomolga/HTMAO_BOT/README.md

 - press the windows key once and type startup, you will find the application `Startup Applications`, open it and add one of the two script files there
 - reboot, and it should run

-###### NOTES
+### *notes*

-python 3.8.10 - tested version
+- python 3.8.10 - tested version
-remember to remove all zips files from the respective folders of the MOVIE folder computer display / power set to never going to sleep install teamviwer, check for it to always be on the reboot and give it a static password
+- remember to remove all zips files from the respective folders of the MOVIE folder
+- computer display / power set to never going to sleep
+- install teamviwer, check for it to always be on the reboot and give it a static password